Swansea University Chooses Control Over Automation with AP Capture

 - Ollie Seymour

 When operating at the elite level of university sport, generic video coverage simply doesn't cut it.
-This drive for precision led Swansea University to choosing the AP Capture IP Camera solutions, ensuring that the videos and analysis for their sports teams is hyper-specific to their coaching objectives.
+This drive for precision led Swansea University to choose the AP Capture IP Camera solutions.
+This ensures that the videos and analysis for their sports teams are hyper-specific to their coaching objectives.

 For the Swansea University BUCS Super Rugby programme, the ability to control and target every frame of training and match play is non-negotiable for performance improvement.
 In this post, we'll highlight the impact and transformation it's had for them already.